ProfJski/RayLib-Examples/README.md

 ![Apollonian Gasket](images/ApollonianGasket.png)

 ## Linear Interpolation between Cartesian and Polar coordinates
 Lerp *all* the things!
 Quick and dirty l-interp between two sets of points: sine function plotted against a Cartesian grid to polar.
 There are certainly more elegant ways to do this, but I just made it because I wondered what a gradual tranformation to polar would look like.
+Much smoother in the program, but I had to keep the file size down.
 ![Lerp Cartesian to Polar](images/polerp2.gif)